AdamSHurwitz/PopularMovies_Project1-2_Udacity_Android/README.md

 # PopularMovies_Project1_Udacity_Android
 This is Project 1 of the Google/Udacity Android Nanodegree.
-Upon launch, the app presents the user with a grid arrangement of movie posters allowing the user to change sort order via a setting: The sort order can be by most popular, or by highest-rated.
-The user can also tap on a movie poster and transition to a details screen with additional movie details.
+The app presents a grid arrangement of movies allowing the user to change sort order by most popular or by highest-rated.
+The user can also tap on a movie poster to receive more details.

 Note to the users: